learn-video/manifest-manipulator/README.md

 * **Frame Rate Filtering**: Filter video manifests based on the desired frame rate.
 You can specify the desired frame rate to ensure smooth playback on devices with different capabilities.

 * **Set First Manifest**: Set a specific video manifest as the first one in the modified manifest.
 This feature is useful when you want to prioritize a particular video quality or adapt the manifest for specific player requirements.
 Players start playing from the first manifest.

+* **Define Window Duration (DVR)**: This feature allows you to define the window duration (in seconds) for your video manifests.
+This feature enables precise control over the availability of video content within the manifest, limitig it when it is necessary.